a36bor/bunar/_posts/2022-04-26-ethical-perspectives-on-the-use-of-animals-in-research.md

 title:  "Ethical Perspectives on the Use of Animals in Research"
 date:   2022-04-26
 image:  images/2022/ethical-perspectives-on-the-use-of-animals-in-research.jpg
 description: Ethics have been and remain a fundamental consideration for all animal research.
-There can be no doubt that the use of animals in scientific research, testing, and experimentation causes them pain and distress.
 ---